Animenosekai/translate/docs/fra/server/Sections/Work.md

 import requests
 r = requests.request("GET", "/api/translate/html",
         params = {
-            "dest_lang": "The language to translate to",
+            "html": "The HTML you want to translate", "dest_lang": "The language to translate to"
+        })
-            "html": "The HTML you want to translate" }) if r.status_code >= 400 or not r.json()["success"]:
+if r.status_code >= 400 or not r.json()["success"]:
     raise ValueError("An error occured while requesting for /api/translate/html, error: " + r.json()["error"])